Dueris/OriginsPaper/API-DOCS.md

 ## Introduction

-Welcome to the **GenesisMC** API documentation.
-This document provides instructions on how to interact with GenesisMC's codebase for external plugin use, or contributing.
+Welcome to the **OriginsPaper** API documentation.
+This document provides instructions on how to interact with OriginsPaper's codebase for external plugin use, or contributing.

 ## Adding the API to Gradle Kotlin Script

 Just add the repository where the API is hosted to your `build.gradle.kts` file and the dependency.
-Ensure you have paperweight installed aswell, because GenesisMC uses NMS and CraftBukkit instances throughout the plugin and API
+Ensure you have paperweight installed aswell, because OriginsPaper uses NMS and CraftBukkit instances throughout the plugin and API

 ```kotlin
 repositories {